-Not to humble brag, but wrenbirdarts has been featured in Buzzfeed, HuffPost, Parade Magazine, SeattleMet, and lots and lots of blogs.
+wrenbirdarts has been featured in Buzzfeed, HuffPost and HuffPost Weddings, Parade Magazine, SeattleMet Magazine, and lots and lots of blogs.
 In 2016, I contributed to a German embroidery book called "Stitch It Yourself".

-In 2016, I also started creating downloadable embroidery patterns and in 2017, embroidery kits and patch making kits.
+I started creating downloadable embroidery patterns in 2017, embroidery kits and patch making kits.
+In 2019, I started creating sashiko style and visible mending washable adhesive transfers and sashiko mending supply kits.
 All of my kits and patterns come with full instructions and a materials list.

-If you are just beginning to embroider, or want to learn, head over to my blog for some embroidery projects, tips and stitch tutorials.
+If you are just beginning to get into visible mending, or want to learn, head over to my blog for some mending projects, tips and stitch tutorials.

-While most of wrenbirdarts' business comes from the etsy shop, wrenbirdarts.com runs just as smoothly in receiving orders and inquiries right here on our website as it does through Etsy.
+While most of wrenbirdarts' business historically came from my etsy shop, wrenbirdarts.com runs just as smoothly in receiving orders and inquiries right here on our website as it does through Etsy.
 If you'd like to read the reviews from my customers, please click here.

 If you have any questions, email: email@example.com.